 Whether your child is six and just started getting an allowance, or a teenager with a part-time job, GoHenry's mission is to make every kid smart with money.
 It's packed with great features that help teens learn about money, from saving to smart spending, safely and securely.
 In-app Money Missions makes learning about money fun and engaging with videos and quizzes covering everything from saving and investing to responsible spending, borrowing, giving, and more.

-Parents can support their teens through the GoHenry app by setting flexible parental controls and receiving real-time spending alerts whenever they use their GoHenry prepaid debit card.
+Parents can support their teens through the GoHenry app by setting flexible parental controls and receiving real-time spending alerts whenever they use their GoHenry prepaid teen debit card.
 You can set your teen up with savings goals, set up recurring allowance payments, or make one-time transfers to their account.